Read the following story and answer the questions about it.

 Critics say that the term “reality television” is somewhat of a misnomer and that such shows frequently portray a modified and highly influenced form of reality, with participants put in exotic locations or abnormal situations, sometimes coached to act in certain ways by off-screen handlers, and with events on screen manipulated through editing and other post-production techniques.

 Part of reality television’s appeal is due to its ability to place ordinary people in extraordinary situations.
 For example, on the ABC show The Bachelor, an eligible male dates a dozen women simultaneously, travelling on extraordinary dates to scenic locales.
 Reality television also has the potential to turn its participants into national celebrities, outwardly in talent and performance programs such as Pop Idol, though frequently Survivor and Big Brother participants also reach some degree of celebrity.

-Some commentators have said that the name “reality television” is an inaccurate description for several styles of program included in the genre.
-In competition bases programs such as Big Brother and Survivor, and other special-living-environment shows like The Real World, the producers design the format of the show and control the day-to-day activities and the environment, creating a completely fabricated world in which the participation plays out.
+Some commentators have said that the name "reality television" is an inaccurate description for several styles of programs included in the genre.
+In competition-based programs such as Big Brother and Survivor, and other special-living-environment shows like The Real World, the producers design the format of the show and control the day-to-day activities and the environment, creating a completely fabricated world in which the participation plays out.
 Producers specifically select the participants, and use carefully designed scenarios, challenges, events, and settings to encourage particular behaviours and conflicts.
 Mark Burnett, creator of Survivor and other reality shows, has agreed with this assessment and avoids the word “reality” to describe his shows; he has said “I tell good stories.
 It really is not reality TV.
 It really is an unscripted drama.”